 As a private, nonprofit university, SNHU has one mission – to help you see yourself succeed.
 The benefits of earning your master’s in creative writing online at SNHU include:

 The master's in creative writing online exposes you to powerful examples of writing and provides you with an outlet to refine your skills.
+SNHU is home to the New Hampshire Writer’s Project and a destination for nationally recognized writers who perform readings and participate in workshops and lectures, giving you additional insight to the industry.
 Courses are taught by accomplished instructors, many of whom are critically acclaimed writers.

 Reading is an essential part of the writing process.
 To write an effective piece, an author must first read the essential creative works that have informed the genre and delivered on similar themes.
 In this course students will study the craft of creative writing in close detail.
 Understanding and identifying the core, foundational elements of quality storytelling, regardless of genre, is crucial to the advancement of a creative writer.
 In preparation for the development of their own creative works and techniques, students will analyze self-selected texts for their strategic use of the core storytelling elements, and determine whether or not the author was successful in delivering on his/her concept.